 Raw Materials and Circular Societies Prize

-Supporting novel business ideas to boost the transition from Linear to Circular Societies
+Supporting novel business ideas to boost the transition from Linear to Circular Economy in Europe

 The World Bank estimates the amount of municipal solid waste will increase from 1.3 to 2.2 billion tons per year by 2025, with most of this increase coming from cities in developing nations.
 According to the Ellen MacArthur Foundation, in the consumer goods sector alone about 80 percent of the USD 3.2 trillion value is irrecoverably lost annually.
 The linear take-make-waste industrial model is no longer viable in the face of rapid population growth, resource constraints, climate change, urbanisation, water insecurity and other trends.
 A more regenerative model offers a viable opportunity to successfully tackle environmental priorities through innovative business models stimulating competitiveness, and development.
 (Greenbiz)